If Jesus Rose from the Dead, then (#25) We Will Also Rise

 For I know that my Redeemer lives, and at the last he will stand upon the earth.
 And after my skin has been thus destroyed, yet in my flesh I shall see God, whom I shall see for myself, and my eyes shall behold, and not another.
 Job 19:25-27

 The confidence that God will raise the dead is not just a New Testament belief.
-Job confesses, in this prophetic utterance, that even after his body had rotted in the grave, he would see God in his flesh, with real eyes, a real resurrected body.
+Job confessed, in this prophetic utterance, that even after his body had rotted in the grave, he would see God in his flesh, with real eyes, a real resurrected body.

 The belief that the soul lives on after death was then, and is now, a fairly popular belief.
 Even those who are not “religious” have a sense, maybe an inward hope, that their spirit will survive the grave.
 This is something that is inherent within the human soul.
-The atheist has to forcibly oppress it.
+The atheist must forcibly oppress it.
 We know, deep down inside, that there is something within us that is beyond the physical.
 Even in the Roman empire, in Paul’s day, it was a common belief passed down from Plato and Socrates.
 When the Athenians scoffed at Paul on Mars Hill because he was teaching the resurrection of the dead, it wasn’t for the notion of some spiritual continuation after death that they jeered, it was for his teaching that the body would physically rise from the dead.

 Abraham believed it: